robpco/docker-nginx-uwsgi/README.md

 *NOTE: These images are derivatives of **tiangolo's images** [UWSGI-NGINX-DOCKER](https://github.com/tiangolo/uwsgi-nginx-docker)* *which are released under Apache 2.
-I needed to make my configuration changes for a few projects, so I decided to share the modifications.*
+These variants are the result of configuration changes I required for a few projects, so I'm sharing my modifications.*

 # Supported tags